AymericPalaric/Masked-Owl-Detection/README.md

 -
 Otherwise you won't have any of the positive samples saved on your device.
 # Next Steps and unmerged branches

+## Add a new model type
+You can add a custom model type by doing so:
+In the `models/` folder, create a file with a custom name (for example `my_model.py`) containing a class creating your **torch** model (named for example `MyModel(torch.nn.Module)`).
+To use CLI scripts and the GUI, make sure to import and modify the following files:
+- `./src/scripts/train_classification.py` and `./src/scripts/evaluate.py`: import your model and make sure to complete the dictionary `CLASS_MODELS` in both files, and don't forget to call the `--model_type` argument in the CLI.
+- `./src/gui/gui.py`: import your model and modify the `CLASSIF_MODEL` and `CLASSIF_MODEL_PATH` variables, with `CLASSIF_MODEL_PATH` being the path from the root to the weights of your trained model.